ivnvxd/pyquest/README.md

 ### Dictionary <a id="dict"></a>

 _Dictionary_ is the second most commonly used data structure in Python.
-The `dict` is an implementation of a hash table, so we cannot take a non-hashable object as a key, such as a list (this is where tuple comes in handy).
+The `dict` is an implementation of a hash table, so we cannot take a non-hashable object as a key, such as a `list` (this is where `tuple` comes in handy).
 The key of the dictionary can be any immutable object: number, string, datetime or even function.
 Such objects have a method `__hash__()`, which uniquely associates the object to a number.
 With this number the dictionary looks for the value of the key.

-Lists, dictionaries and sets (which we will consider below) are mutable and have no hash method; an attempt to substitute them into the dictionary will result in an error.
+`Lists`, `dictionaries` and `sets` (which we will consider below) are mutable and have no hash method; an attempt to substitute them into the dictionary will result in an error.

 ```python